dettbarn/rostermaker/README.md

 Set all the variables in a file in the rostermaker/ subfolder, called 'input'.
 Then simply run 'python run.py' there.

-Supports exporting the roster to .dat, .csv, .tex, .html, and .xml.
+Supports exporting the roster to .dat, .csv, .tex, .html, .xml, and .json.

 ## Contribute